Marble Breeze, or the politics of the troposphere.

 – adrien rigobello

 The team would like to thank Aerocene for the trust and support during the whole process, and for making possible the production of the final booklet!
-Namely, we would like to thank Camilla Berggren Lundell and Grace Pappas.
+Namely, we would like to thank a lot Camilla Berggren Lundell and Grace Pappas.

 We would also like to thank Palais de Tokyo for the perfect conditions and help that they gave us, especially Simon Bruneel!